RandomStudio/tether/README.md

 ## Structure of this repository

-- `base_agent`: Not a requirement (you can simply follow Tether Conventions) but providing convenience in the following programming languages:
+- `lib`: Not a requirement (you can simply follow Tether Conventions) but providing convenience in the following programming languages:
   - `js`: Base agent in Javascript, suitable for both NodeJS and browser environments.
-[JS Base Agent README](./base_agent/js/README.md)
+[JS Base Agent README](./lib/js/README.md)
   - `cpp`: Base agent in C++11, using CMake for build/install automation.
-[C++ Base Agent README](./base_agent/cpp/README.md)
+[C++ Base Agent README](./lib/cpp/README.md)
   - `python`: Base agent in Python, tested with Python v3.9
-  - `rs`: Base agent in Rust.
+  - `rust`: Base agent in Rust.
 This is a crate also [published on crates.io](https://crates.io/crates/tether-agent).
 You can also find the auto-generated [docs](docs.rs/tether-agent/0.5.2) via docs.rs.
-Examples, as per Rust conventions, are included in the examples subfolder; or go to the [README](./base_agent/rs/README.md)
+Examples, as per Rust conventions, are included in the examples subfolder; or go to the [README](./lib/rust/README.md)
 - `explorer`: A proof-of-concept of a browser-based ("web application") agent which uses _both_ the JS base agent and pure-MQTT-client approaches to demonstrate input and output being passed via the browser
 - `examples`
   - `nodejs`: A demo agent that uses the same JS base agent as the "explorer".
 It publishes messages on two separate topics every 3 seconds, and also decodes any messages it receives on the "browserData" Input Plug.